ParkSoju-ai/leakguard/README.md

 - ✅ **100% browser-based** — no server, no backend, no data stored
 - ✅ **No login required** — works with any public GitHub repo
 - ✅ **20+ secret patterns** detected
+- ✅ **Git history scan** — finds secrets that were committed and later deleted, since they remain permanently in git history even after removal from the current code
+- ✅ **Optional GitHub token** — raises the API limit from 60 → 5,000 requests/hour and enables scanning your own private repos; the token stays in memory for the session only and is never stored, logged, or sent anywhere but `api.github.com`
-- ✅ **Shows exact file + line number** of each issue
+- ✅ **Shows exact file + line number** of each issue, plus commit SHA/author/date for history findings
 - ✅ **Tells you how to fix** every finding
-- ✅ **Scans up to 80 files** per repo via GitHub's free public API
+- ✅ **Scans up to 80 files** per repo via GitHub's public API
 - ✅ **Prioritizes sensitive files** like `.env`, `config.js`, `secrets.js`
 - ⚠️ **GitHub API limit** — unauthenticated scans are limited to 60 requests/hour.
-For large repos, wait 1 hour between scans.
+Git history scanning uses roughly 1 request per commit checked, so it can exhaust the free limit quickly — add a personal access token to scan comfortably.

 ---